FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Security_features/ov_gw_security_features.md

 ### Privacy

-<span style="font-style: italic;">Privacy</span> (also referred to as <span style="font-style: italic;">confidentiality</span>) involves protecting access to data.
+*Privacy* (also referred to as *confidentiality*) involves protecting access to data.
 Privacy prevents third parties from accessing data that is not intended for them.
-Typically, data is made confidential through <span style="font-style: italic;">encryption</span>.
+Typically, data is made confidential through *encryption*.

 Two cryptographic techniques are often used and combined:

--   <span style="font-weight: bold;">Symmetrical encryption</span>: uses a unique key to encrypt and decrypt a message.
+-   **Symmetrical encryption**: uses a unique key to encrypt and decrypt a message.
 Both connected parties share a key that they use to encrypt and decrypt data.
 The task of privately choosing the key before encrypting data is more problematic, since the connected parties share a single key that they cannot easily exchange.
 -   <span style="font-weight: bold;">Asymmetrical encryption</span>: uses a pair of keys, where each key can decrypt messages encrypted using the other key.
 This technique solves the problem of exchanging the key between connected parties.
 When two parties want to communicate using this encryption mechanism, each party publishes one of its keys and keeps the other one secret.

 SSL or TLS protocols use a symmetric encryption mechanism to encrypt data (DES, triple DES, RC4, and AES).
 This mechanism generates a key for each session and exchanges this key during the handshake phase.
 They are transmitted using an asymmetrical encryption mechanism, which is slower but more secure (RSA) than a symmetric encryption mechanism.